-The genius of Woolf’s work is not that she argues “She could have been something…” and then swats away counter examples like Austen or the Bronte sisters.
-(Although the fact that these women did exist and did write is one of the most resounding triumphs of the human race.)
+The genius of Woolf’s work is not that she argues “She could have been something…” and then swats away counter examples like Austen or the Brontë sisters.
+(Although the fact that these women existed and wrote is a resounding triumphs of the human race.)

 The genius of A Room of One’s Own and the reason it endures today as a such an enormous metaphor despite the fact that property, voting rights etc. have improved, is Woolf asks us whether Shakespeare would have become Shakespeare if we left him innate talent but took away all opportunity.

 What if William and Judith had switched lives?

 We cannot know one another, argued Erich Fromm, we cannot know what it means to be one another.

 In the words of Elie Wiesel who has written so much about memory and the limits of empathy, “Ours is not to know but to understand.”

 Woolf leads us on that path to understanding.